Table of contents

 - Point to point return

-CAGR is the most common method to calculate mutual fund returns.
+Compound Annual Growth Rate (CAGR) is the most common method to calculate investment returns.
 It refers to the compound annual growth rate.
 This method is used to calculate the return of mutual funds having a holding period of greater than a year to reduce the short-term fluctuations and volatility of the NAV.

-The lumpsum mutual fund calculator uses the compounding of return method to compute the estimated return on investment.
-It is a measure of the annual growth rate of a mutual fund over a period of time with the effect of compounding
+The lumpsum calculator uses the compounding of return method to compute the estimated return on investment.
+It is a measure of the annual growth rate of the investment over a period of time with the effect of compounding

 The formula for CAGR is shown below